 The group of participants who had the highest amount of fatty fish in their diets and ate the least amount of other vegetable oils experienced a reduction in their migraine symptoms.
 It’s believed to be due to the higher amount of Omega 3 fatty acid intake which is an natural anti-inflammatory to brain tissue.

 One of the major downfalls to the standard Western diet is the imbalance in Omega fatty acids, particularly Omega 3 and Omega 6.
-When kept in balance, there are benefits to both kinds, but when the ratio is upset, inflammation occurs systemically, and can be a cause of migraines.
+When kept in balance, there are benefits to both kinds, but when the ratio is upset, inflammation occurs systemically.
+This study suggests this can be a contributing factor to investigate with your doctor.

 Ramsden, CE, et al. Dietary alteration of n-3 and n-6 fatty acids for headache reduction in adults with migraine: randomized controlled trial .
 BMJ, July 1, 2021; DOI: 10.1136/bmj.n1448